How to Select a Printer Tray with Tray Selector

 End Sub

-Example 2.
-More complex
+Example 2: More complex interactions

 Sub CallTraySelector()